YoruAkio/goportscanner/README.md

 -   **Error Reporting:** Displays detailed error messages for failed connections (optional).
 -   **Clear Output:** Provides a concise output indicating open ports and any encountered errors.

+**Notes**

+The compiled binary is available in the [Releases](https://github.com/yoruakio/goportscan/releases) section for convenience. and The windows version are currently not be able run it right now, you can build it by yourself.
+I will fix it ASAP.

 **Getting Started**

 **Prerequisites**